Grand Rapids, Michigan: Tourism

 The Gerald R. Ford Museum, dedicated in 1981, is located downtown on the west bank of the Grand River.
 President Ford and First Lady Betty Ford are buried on the museum's grounds.

-Grand Rapids is the home of John Ball Zoological Garden, Belknap Hill, and the Gerald R. Ford Museum.
-He and former First Lady Betty Ford were buried on the site.
-Significant buildings in the downtown include the DeVos Place Convention Center, Van Andel Arena, the Amway Grand Plaza Hotel, and the JW Marriott Hotel.
-The Urban Institute for Contemporary Arts is downtown, and houses art exhibits, a movie theater, and the urban clay studio.
+Grand Rapids is the home of John Ball Zoological Garden, Belknap Hill, and the Gerald R. Ford Presidential Museum.
+Gerald Ford and former First Lady Betty Ford were buried on the site.
+Significant buildings in the downtown area include the DeVos Place Convention Center, Van Andel Arena, the Amway Grand Plaza Hotel, and the JW Marriott Hotel.
+The Urban Institute for Contemporary Arts is also downtown and houses art exhibits, a movie theater, and the urban clay studio.

 Along the Grand River are reconstructed earthwork burial mounds, which were constructed by the prehistoric Hopewell tribe; a fish ladder, and a riverwalk.

 Grand Rapids is home to the Van Andel Museum Center.
 Founded in 1854, it is among the oldest history museums in the United States.
 The museum's sites include its main building, constructed in 1994 on the west bank of the Grand River (home to the Roger B. Chaffee Planetarium); the Voigt House Victorian Museum, and the City Archives and Records Center.
 The latter held the museum and planetarium before 1994.
 Since the late 20th century, the museum has hosted notable exhibitions, including one on the Dead Sea Scrolls, and The Quest for Immortality: the Treasures of Ancient Egypt.
 A non-profit institution, it is owned and managed by the Public Museum of Grand Rapids Foundation.